A Message from Mette Le Jakobsen, Managing Director – Friday 16 October 2020

-- If you previously accessed the service and would like to recommence support, please contact the service direct to express an interest.
+- We will be telephoning all our customers during the coming weeks to ensure that we have accurate information regarding the need for respite.
+If you previously accessed the service and would like to recommence support, please contact the service direct to express an interest.

-- Our Shared Lives Carers continue to provide vital care and support to settled placements and are also providing crisis support to those that need it.
+- Our Shared Lives Carers continue to provide vital care and support to settled placements and are also providing crisis support to those who need it.

-Our senior staff and back office teams (Human Resources, Finance, IT, Quality Assurance, Communications and Marketing) will continue to support the organisation remotely and access to office spaces will be limited to a small number of people who need to come in for essential reasons.
+Our senior staff and back office teams (Human Resources, Finance, IT, Quality Assurance, Communications and Marketing) continue to support the organisation remotely and access to office spaces is limited to a small number of people who need to come in for essential reasons.

-Providing Government guidance does not change, we anticipate that Stage 2 of our recovery plan will be in place during August and September, and we will update this page in due course with further details.
+Providing Government guidance does not change, we anticipate that Stage 2 of our recovery plan will be put in place during September and into October, and we will update this page in due course with further details.

 If you are a commissioner or practitioner wishing to make an inquiry, we would be delighted to hear from you; please use the contact details above.

-I recognise that for some individuals and families, the extended time in lockdown and the relatively cautious approach to our recovery will be placing an additional strain, and I thank you for your continued support and patience.
-Please don’t struggle in silence; if we need to increase your support then please do get in touch with your service.
+We recognise that for some individuals and families, the extended time in lockdown and the relatively cautious approach to our recovery will be placing an additional strain on you, and we thank you for your continued support and patience.
+Please do not struggle in silence; if we need to increase your support then please do get in touch with your service.